danielperna84/pydevccu/README.md

 If you develop applications that communicate with a CCU (or Homegear) via XML-RPC, you can use this server instead of a real CCU.
 It currently provides all HomeMatic Wired and HomeMatic Wireless devices (allthough some devices with multiple similar channels with just a single channel).
 HomeMatic IP devices will follow.

 The main objective is to provide you access to all available devices without owning them, as well as not stressing your CCU / messing with your devices while testing your work.
 It should also be possible to use this for automated testing / CI.

+The `init` method used to subscribe to events is available and functional.
+Events will be fired when you use the `setValue` or `putParamset` methods to change parameters of a device.

 ## Methods
 - `setValue(address, value_key, value, force=False)`